-ABOUT ME I am a Doctoral Candidate in the Department of Special Education at the University of Kansas.
-My research agenda explores scholarship from the specialization Disability and Diversity in Education and Society.
+ABOUT ME I am a recently-minted PhD in the Department of Special Education at the University of Kansas.
+My research agenda explored scholarship from the specialization Disability and Diversity in Education and Society.

 Over the past 25 years, I have worked as a social justice advocate and teaching artist with children, youth, and adults with identified and unidentified [dis]abilities in arts centers, schools, community settings and homes.
 Early in my career I experienced the therapeutic impact of the creative process in mediating crisis.